aery32/aery32-refguide/source/module_functions.rst

     flashc_init(FLASH_1WS, true); /* one wait state, sense amp enabled */

 If CPU clock speed is higher than 33 MHz you have to use one wait state for flash.
-Otherwise you can use zero wait state.
+Otherwise you can use zero wait state, ``FLASH_0WS``.

 Read and write operations
 '''''''''''''''''''''''''

-Flash is accessed via pages that are 512 bytes long.
-So read and write operations must be 512 bytes, like this
+Flash is accessed via pages that are 512 bytes long, and only 512 bytes.
+So read and write operations must be 512 bytes long.
+This means that you have to make sure that your page buffer is large enough to read and write pages, like this

 .. code-block:: c++